Freedom for Uyghuristan!

 Reacting to what they see as attempts to make the region increasingly Chinese, Uyghur nationalists have recently raised demands for independence, and some have fought for their cause by violent means.
 In July 2009, thousands of Uyghurs clashed with Han Chinese and some 200 people died, although Uyghur nationalists argue that the real death toll was considerably higher.
 Rioting has since repeatedly taken place and Xinjiang nationalists have been blamed for terrorist attacks throughout China.
 There have been reports that fighters from Xinjiang have joined Al Qaeda, and in 2006, the US army captured 22 Uyghurs in Afghanistan and sent them to the prison camp at Guantanamo Bay.

 In 2018 the Chinese authorities admitted to imprisoning Muslims in interment camps, which they referred to as “reeducation centers.”
 The aim of these camps, in which up to one million people may have been detained, is to replace Islam with Chinese values.
+There have been cases of rape of female prisoners.
 Recently shops in Xinjiang have been forced to start selling alcohol and tobacco; university students have been forbidden to fast during Ramadan; and women wearing veils have been barred from public transportation.